christophevg/christophe.vg/about/_posts/2024-06-26-Problem-Seeker.md

 > As a final side note: there is a lot of scientific research out there that already has concluded that "dark mode" is bad.
 So my text editor and terminal have been and always will be black on white.
 I don't care I'm not fashionable.
 Even in the 80's I already chose Hercules video cards with a paperwhite monitor, because it was much easier on the eyes.

 Did that get under your skin?
 Good!
-That are _my_ personal preferences and those should not bleed into the realm of common sense.
+Those are _my_ personal preferences and they should not bleed into the realm of common sense.
 Clearly for good reasons.
 Although, I personally think they should and I will explain them to you whenever I have the chance 😈

 ### Snap Back to Reality